Volkswagen Polo Comfortline 2018 review: snapshot

 I accidentally told everyone the car cost around $16,990.
 Whoops!
 That’s actually the figure for the 81TSI with a five-speed manual.

 My car, with the aforementioned $1800 Sports Pack, cruise control with speed limiter ($390), metallic paint ($500), and DSG-auto cost $22,580.
-While the Fabia’s initial figure is good value, justifying more than $22,000 is a whole other matter.
-Particularly when you forked out more on basics like cruise control.
+While the Fabia’s initial figure is good value, justifying $22,000+ on a city car is a whole other matter.
+Particularly when you’ve had to fork out more on basics like cruise control and an armrest.

 Mazda charges you around $19,290 (drive-away) for the same gear in a Mazda2 Maxx.
 But Volkswagen, with its Polo 70TSI Comfortline, will hit you with a $20,490 fee (before on-road costs).
 Drive-away?
 That equates to a not-so-concrete figure of $24,040.